ermongroup/generative_adversary/README.md

 Run `python main.py --help` to view more argument options.
 For hyperparameters such as `--noise`, `--lambda1`, `--lambda2`, `--eps`,  `--z_eps`, `--lr`, and `--n_iters` (in that order), please refer to **Table.
 4** in the Appendix of our [paper](https://arxiv.org/pdf/1805.07894.pdf).

-### Evaluating Generative Adversarial Examples
+### Evaluating Unrestricted Adversarial Examples

-In the paper, we use [Amazon Mechanical Turk](https://www.mturk.com/) to evaluate whether our generative adversarial examples are legitimate or not.
+In the paper, we use [Amazon Mechanical Turk](https://www.mturk.com/) to evaluate whether our unrestricted adversarial examples are legitimate or not.
 We have provided `html` files for the labelling interface in folder `amt_websites`.

 ## Samples

- Perturbation-based adversarial examples (top row) VS generative adversarial examples (bottom-row):
+ Perturbation-based adversarial examples (top row) VS unrestricted adversarial examples (bottom-row):

 ![compare](assets/imgs/compare_adv_imgs.png)

-Targeted generative adversarial examples against robust classifiers on `MNIST` (Green borders denote legitimate generative adversarial examples while red borders denote illegimate ones.
+Targeted unrestricted adversarial examples against robust classifiers on `MNIST` (Green borders denote legitimate unrestricted adversarial examples while red borders denote illegimate ones.
 The tiny white text at the top-left corder of a red image denotes the label given by the annotators. )

 ![mnist](assets/imgs/mnist_madry_adv_targeted_large_plot.jpg)